Skip to content

 The starting position is shizen tai or hachiji dachi.

-• one arm moving outward and upward
+• one arm moves outward and upward

-• the other moving inward and downward
+• the other moves inward and downward

 The exercise is performed in four directions: